zippycode/ZippyStack/README.md

 # ZippyStack

 This repository is for my journey towards learning Python and other languages along the way

-# 14April2023:
+## 14April2023

 Python took the backseat.
-In this repository, i will be building an App using Flutter and Dart.
+In this repository,i will be building a multi-platform App using Flutter and Dart.

-Reviewed Objective
+Project/App Objective

 The App will help profile Investment Clubs' risk appetites based on certain questions.
 A RoboAdvisor will then help the club(s) in allocating or apportioning the funds into the right investment vehicles